 If you hang out with me on Facebook or even my IG Stories you may remember my very vocal complaints about dealing with opinions while pregnant.
 There is something about a woman with child that people can’t help but comment on!
 Even though this was my third child, the comments were a LOT and it was tough to deal with.
 Today I am sharing with you four easy ways to deal with unsolicited advice during pregnancy because Lord know it’s so hard dealing with opinions while pregnant.

-seem to contradict each other and pure logic for that matter.
+However, with pregnancy comes a wave of unsolicited advice from literally everyone- parents, friends, neighbors and even random strangers you meet at the supermarket, and most of them seem to contradict each other and pure logic for that matter.
 So here’s how you can deal with all of that and more.

 Put it All on the Doctor